4th of July Pet Parade

 - Pet must be leashed – you are responsible for your pet.
 No rabbits, cats or aggressive dogs.

-- Please do not give away animals.
+- Do not give away animals.

 - No solicitation, commercial floats, banners, motorized vehicles, motorcycles or distribution on anything to spectators.